emerichunter/maintenance_schema/README.md

 VERSION COMPATIBILITY
 =====================

-All view should be compatible from 9.5 and up.
+All views should be compatible from 9.5 and up.
-Some view might be compatible starting with 9.4.
+Some views might be compatible starting with 9.4.